Konni Zilliacus: League of Nations Secretariat

 Being multilingual, he found work as the British envoy to the League of Nations alongside Philip Noel-Baker.
-In 1931 during the Manchurian Crisis he wrote speeches for the League's committee for Cooperation with China along with Alfred Sze, Koo, and Guo Taiqi.
+In 1931 during the Japanese invasion of Manchuria he wrote speeches for the League's committee for Cooperation with China along with Alfred Sao-ke Sze, Koo, and Guo Taiqi.
 He was Geneva's official interpreter for visiting Russians.
-It was long claimed that, writing as "C. Howard-Ellis", he wrote the text book for the League: Origins, Structure, and Working of the League of Nations.
+It was long claimed that, writing as "C. Howard-Ellis", he wrote the textbook for the League: Origins, Structure, and Working of the League of Nations.
 However, it has been demonstrated that the real author was Dick Ellis.

 Zilliacus maintained a correspondence with C. P. Scott of The Manchester Guardian, which in 1935 helped generate popular support within Britain for sanctions against Italy should it attempt to conquer Ethiopia, an invasion which was launched later in the year.
 He wrote many articles and letters on international affairs on a pro bono basis, usually under pen names such as Vigilantes.

 Zilliacus was a firm believer in the power of multinational organizations to prevent war, but he could not lead British foreign policy to work through the League.
 He worked diligently for the League of Nations until the Nazi invasion of Czechoslovakia, when he resigned from the Secretariat of the League of Nations.